Students who are not meeting SAP may appeal their eligibility to receive aid by completing the appeal process below.

 - Once all required documentation is submitted, students will be notified electronically of the outcome of their appeal.
 Appeal decisions will be updated on the Banner Self-Service system.

 Students should allow up to 3 weeks for a decision to be received on their appeal.
-The appeal will be communicated via email and Banner Self-Service, with a status of either Denied or Approved for Financial Aid Probation.
+The appeal decision will be communicated via email and Banner Self-Service, with a status of either Denied or Approved for Financial Aid Probation.

 - If a student doesn’t attend their approved semester they would have to appeal again.